AlexandreDdaCosta/olympus/README.md

 **IMPORTANT!** If starting ssh-agent in this manner, be sure that you start agent **in the same terminal from which you will subsequently issue the git push command!**
+Other, existing shell sessions will not be able to access the newly-started agent.

 After starting ssh-agent, use this command to test whether the SSH push is correctly configured: